Types of Degrees Engineering Physics Majors Are Getting

 |Hispanic or Latino||6|

-Engineering Physics appeals to people across the globe.
+Americans aren’t the only ones with an interest in Engineering Physics.
 About 36.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia